Facts about Australia

 Plant, animal and soil material are obvious concerns, but even wooden souvenirs or a simple straw hat can be an issue.
 To be safe, always let customs know what you have and let them decide.
 All airports have sniffer dogs trained to detect food items (and drug sniffer dogs too of course).
 Maximum punishments apply for attempting to smuggle banned articles into the country.

-Information regarding quarantine laws and the import of food items can be found online at www.awe.gov.au.
+Information regarding quarantine laws and the import of food items can be found online at www.agriculture.gov.au.

 Duty, Alcohol and Cigarettes